Accommodation Process

 3. Bringing the documentation to the intake appointment

-Contact the Director of The Center for Accessibility (CFA) for information about appropriate documentation of disabilities.
+Refer to the About page to Contact the The Center for Accessibility (CFA) for information about appropriate documentation of disabilities.

 The person with a disability can initiate self-identification by seeking assistance from The Center for Accessibility.
 Students who self-identify elsewhere will be referred to the Center for Accessibility.